Thrush and Breastfeeding

 - Nipples that are itchy and/or burning and that may look red, shiny, or flaky and/or have a rash and small blisters.

-- A reluctance to nurse because of his mouth (thrush mouth) being sore
+- A reluctance to nurse, due to Baby's mouth being sore.

 Tea tree oil: